DuckTapeKiller/Brutalist/README.md

 The objective was to create a comfortable environment that facilitates focused reading and note creation through a low-distraction, text-centric interface.
 This aids deep work by removing visual clutter.

-* **Dark Mode:** Inspired by dedicated reading applications such as Instapaper and Safari’s 'Reader View', the palette is calibrated for optimal comfort in low-light conditions.
+* **Dark Mode:** Inspired by dedicated reading applications such as Instapaper and Safari’s “Reader View”, the palette is calibrated for optimal comfort in low-light conditions.
 * **Light Mode:** Offers a distinct alternative for those who prefer a brighter interface, whilst strictly adhering to the core principles of text primacy and minimal visual interruption.

 **Who is this theme for?**